github-education-resources/hackconviii/README.md

 </details>

 <details>
-  <summary>Attend at least one GitHub Education lightning talk ⚡️ </summary>
+  <summary>Attend at least one lightning talk or panel featuring a Campus Expert ⚡️</summary>

-  * What did you learn?
-Write a sentance or two about something that stood out, or something you learned.
+  * This can be any of the sessions on our [event page](https://education.github.com/hackcon) ✨ What did you learn?
+Write a sentance or two about something that stood out, or something you learned in the Issue.

 </details>